Joseph Nissensohn

 Joseph Michael Nissensohn (born December 31, 1950) is an American serial killer.
 Originally convicted for the 1989 murder of a teenage girl in Washington State, he was later linked to at least three further murders committed in California from 1981 to 1989.
 For these crimes, he was convicted again and sentenced to death, and currently remains on the state's death row.

 Early life

 Very little is known about Nissensohn's early life.
 Born on December 31, 1950.
-His family started out in Brooklyn and made the his way to Queens then ended up in Nassau County.
+His family started out in Brooklyn and made his way to Queens then ended up in Nassau County.
 His father was a New York City detective who was involved with the French Connection with Eddie Egan and Jimmy "Popeye" Doyle.
 Eddie Egan used to give Joseph rides into the city when he was younger.

 He entered the Marine Corp and once he got out he headed west by hitchhiking across the country.

 He started working as a truck driver in the late 1960s, shortly after graduating from high school.
 For the following two decades, Nissensohn visited many parts of the country, frequenting red-light districts where he had sex with prostitutes and used drugs.
 In the mid-1980s, he met a woman named Cheryl Rose, and the pair married on August 22, 1989.